 Toys are ridiculously important for Kittens and Bengals in particular.
 Get a variety and see what they (and you) like!
 We’ve started making our own, but there are lots of cool things out there.

 Treats aren’t that important at this stage, but they can be fun.

 You need at least one of each.
 If you are feeding wet/raw food than they won’t drink a lot of water – this is completely normal!
 Cats who are fed dry food drink a lot and that’s not normal.

 Buy a soft bed to lie in – usually, they want a much larger bed than you think!
 Heated beds are a plus.

 You will want to have a brush (a soft brush; their soft fur doesn’t need to be brushed so it’s more for enjoyment).

 You want this style: https://www.amazon.ca/Ecloud-Shop-Clipper-Grooming-Trimmer/dp/B00N4RAYB6/ You can get them in all pet stores.

 it’s a calming spray which is a good way to help them adjust.
 There is a diffuser or just a spray.
 Amazon sells it, so do most vets.

-We highly recommend cat trees – specifically Armarkat Trees – they are more expensive; but they last much longer.
+We highly recommend cat trees – specifically Armarkat Trees – they are more expensive, but they last much longer.
 Even the kittens love spending time in the tree as young as they are.
-Here is our current favorite tree.
-Don’t get a knock off (Go Pet or something similar) – they quality is so much worse.
+Here is our current favourite tree.
+Don’t get a knockoff (Go Pet or something similar) – the quality is so much worse.